mekiii/P5_generative_art_collection/README.md

 2. Open the index.html file in a browser.
 3. Enjoy.

-You can switch between sketches via pressing the arrow keys left and right or by opening the Detailtab on the bottom right and clicking the arrows.
+You can switch between sketches via pressing the arrow keys left and right or by opening the tab on the bottom right and clicking the arrows.

 ## The sketches
 ### 0. Conways Game of Life